microsoft/pxt-ev3/docs/fll.md

 ### Can I load both LEGO MINDSTORMS EV3 Software and MakeCode programs onto my EV3?

 Yes.

+### Does it work without internet?

+To make sure the editor works without internet, install the [offline app](/offline-app)!

 ### How do I figure out what a block does?